The Spirituality Retreat will run from January 2-7, 2018 at the Capital Retreat Center.

 Rabbi James Jacobson Maisels grew up outside Hershey, PA and in Bloomfield Hills, MI.
 He teaches Jewish Thought and Mysticism and Jewish Spiritual Practices and Meditation at the Pardes Institute of Jewish Studies in Jerusalem, at Yeshivat Hadar in New York City and at the Hannaton Educational and Spiritual Center in the Galilee.
 Continue reading →

-Rabbi Benjamin Barnett is the incoming rabbi of Havurah Shalom in Portland.
-He is a devoted practitioner and teacher of Jewish contemplative prayer and meditation, and works to build relationships across religious and cultural lines in the name of creating a less violent world.
+Rabbi Benjamin Barnett serves as rabbi of Havurah Shalom in Portland, Oregon.
+He is a devoted practitioner and teacher of Jewish contemplative prayer and meditation, and works to build relationships across religious and cultural lines in the name of creating a more compassionate and just world.
+Benjamin is an alum of the rabbinic cohort of the Institute for Jewish Spirituality as well as the Kol Zimra chant leader’s training, and has practiced and learned from a diverse collection of teachers both in the Jewish community and beyond.
 Prior to the rabbinate, he worked with mentally ill adults and led wilderness expeditions for teenagers.
 He and his wife Rachel live in Portland with their children: Lev, Arava, and Judah.

 Rabbi Shuli Passow has over 15 years experience as a Jewish educator and communal professional.
 She has taught Torah, yoga, community organizing, and Judaism and social change throughout the Jewish community, including Jewish Funds for Justice, Isabella Freedman Jewish Retreat Center, Bronfman Center for Jewish Student Life at New York University, and Yeshivat Hadar.
 Shuli currently serves as Director of Community Engagement at Congregation B’nai Jeshurun in New York City.